-Fire drills will be conducted two (2) times per year, one to be held in each semester.
+Fire drills will typically be conducted two (2) times per year, one to be held in each semester.

-- 1. Fire drills are typically unannounced and are sometimes monitored by a local fire department official. - 2.
-Fire drills will encompass all campus personnel and students. - 3.
-Fire drills will be scheduled at a time that creates the least interruption in classes and in daily activities.
+- 1. Fire drills are unannounced and are sometimes monitored by a local fire department official. - 2.
+Fire drills will typically encompass all campus personnel and students. - 3.
+Fire drills are typically scheduled at a time that creates the least interruption in classes and in daily activities.